The Cholesterol Myth and Why Cholesterol Is Not That Bad

 Recommended Dosing for Dietary Cholesterol

 The exact dose of dietary cholesterol doesn't matter much because all cells have cholesterol.
 Eating a juicy beef steak or a vegan meal gives you a dietary load of cholesterol.
-But the fact that dietary cholesterol increases your blood cholesterol is also a myth.
+But the thought that dietary cholesterol increases your blood cholesterol and risk for cardiovascular disease is also a myth.

 In the 70s and 80s, the medical community and public at large thought cholesterol was a horrible thing.
 In 1985, Doctors Brown & Goldstein, who discovered the cholesterol molecule, stated that dietary cholesterol was dangerous and won the Nobel Prize.
 Thus, nobody ate eggs or shrimp, and in the 80s, the recommendation was not to eat more than two eggs per week.
 But now we know better because the body will adjust its output depending on how much you ingest.
 Newer studies show that even a very high cholesterol load is not unsafe, and it is not dangerous in dietary supplementation, either (16).